hb9kns/nago/README.md

   display and download in case of file, or further selection in case of directory); 0 or b (for back) return to the previous directory
 - prepend a line number with `s` : show gopher URL for that line
-- prepend a line number with `a` : add that line to the gopherlog
+- prepend a line number with `a` : add that line to the gophermap
 - open other selector (server, port, directory)
-- open gopherlog
+- open gophermap
 - exit script

 Entering an empty command is the same as entering 0 or b, i.e back;